 Professor and Department Head, Mechanical Engineering

-Dr. Berger received his BS in Civil (Structural) Engineering, a MS in Mechanical Engineering, and his PhD in Mechanical Engineering from the University of Maryland, College Park.
-Dr. Berger’s primary research interests are in the general area of the mechanical behavior and fracture of materials.
+Dr. Berger has a BS in Civil (Structural) Engineering and an MS and PhD in Mechanical Engineering from the University of Maryland, College Park.
+Dr. Berger’s primary research interests are in the mechanical behavior and fracture of materials.

-- Electrochemical stresses in lithium-ion battery cathode materials
+- Electrochemical stresses in lithium-ion batteries and transport membranes

 - Homogenization methods for heterogeneous materials